Neumi/grafana_robotics_dashboard/README.md

 ```
 Default user and password is 'admin' and 'admin'.

-You can now add the dashboard in from the [grafana](grafana) folder.
-(I wont show data until you finish the next steps.)
+You can now add the dashboard from the [grafana](grafana) folder.
+(It wont show data until you finish the next steps.)

 <img alt="import_grafana" src="/images/import_grafana.png">